Garanas/strategic-icon-mod-examples/README.md

  - `selected`, as an example: `icon_air_air_selected.dds`
  - `selectedover`, as an example: `icon_air_air_selectedover.dds`

 The game expects all four to be availabe or it will not show an icon when a given state is reached.
+In particular, use the `Backwards Compatible Icon Overhaul` mod if you want to convert your Advanced Strategic Icons (ASI) installation.

 ## About the custom-strategic-icons folder